IntensiveCoLearning/claude_courses/Ethan0191.md

 add funtions to validate JSON/Python/regex
 make sure the format key
 make sure the draft prompt
 merge the model grader and the code grader
+Average score: 4.83

 # 2025-07-30